 The discovery of Kees Van Dongen’s work “La danseuse du rat mort” marks a major turning point in her work.
 The artist reworks the work as a composer creates variations and the gaze of this woman who hung it in a book found by chance in a bookstore will never let it go.

 The series created from this work earned her the public prize in the “quality” category at an exhibition “Jeunes Talents” in a contemporary art space in Aix-en-Provence.

-Sensitive to the values of Ksenia Milicevic’s Art Résilience movement and Angelo Pierlo’s Philosophism, Margot Barbier is encouraged in her work by the founders of these movements.
+Sensitive to the values of Ksenia Milicevic’s Art Résilience movement, Margot Barbier is encouraged in her work by the founder of this movement.

 From Aix-en-Provence to Paris and abroad, the artist’s works are also exhibited at their place of creation in Venelles.
 There is nothing like an appointment at the atelier to discover the monochrome women and their creator during a privileged moment!

 The creation of l’atelier de Margoulette in Venelles in 2015, allows her to transmit her passion and to offer this formidable means of expression that is art to very varied and sometimes distant audiences from culture.